Own-Data-Privateer/hoardy-adb/README.md

   - `INPUT_AB_FILE`
   : an Android Backup file to be used as input, set to "-" to use standard input

-### abarms strip
+### abarms rewrap

-Convert an Android Backup file into another Android Backup file with encryption and (optionally, enabled by default) compression stripped away.
-I.e. convert an Android Backup file into a simple unencrypted (plain-text) and uncompressed version of the same.
+Convert an encrypted and compressed Android Backup file into a simple unencrypted (plain-text) and uncompressed version of the same, or vice versa, or do some combination of those two transformations.

 Versioning parameters and the TAR file stored inside the input file are copied into the output file verbatim.